 Under the Paid Family and Medical Leave, parents are entitled to 12 weeks of paid leave.
 Those who give birth to babies may receive 16 weeks of joint medical and maternal leave.
 Eligible parents receive up to 90% of their pay, up to $1000/week.

 Parental leave in Canada is considerably more generous than in the US.
 Under standard employment insurance maternity and paternity benefits, pregnant employees or new mothers are eligible to take 15 weeks of paid maternity leave.
 During this time, they receive up to 55% of their salaries, to a maximum of $573 a week.

 New parents can split additional time off between themselves or give it all to one parent.
 There are two different plans which offer 45 and 60 weeks of coverage at 55% and 33% of their salaries.

 Should You Use Accrued Paid Time Off for Parental Leave?

-Many companies ask employees to use their sick days and vacation days during their FMLA-guaranteed 12 weeks off.
-Some people save up their vacation and sick time in order to cover the time they’re on leave.
-For example, if an employee may have accrued two weeks of sick time and two weeks of vacation time.
-They can use these paid time off USA allowances to receive four weeks of payment during their leave.
+Many companies ask employees to use their sick and vacation days during their FMLA-guaranteed 12 weeks off.
+Some people save up their annual leave for vacation and illness to cover their time away from work.

-Don’t give in to the temptation to ask about the business’s parental policy during their job interview.
-Instead, it may be more strategic to ask about leave after receiving an offer.
-It is an unfortunate truth that some employers may be less inclined to hire someone interested in starting a family.
+Don’t give in to the temptation to ask about the business’s parental policy during the job interview.
+Instead, it may be more strategic to ask about this sensitive information after receiving an offer.
+Unfortunately, some employers may be less inclined to hire someone interested in starting a family.